ubiquity/permit2-rpc-manager/README.md

 This repository uses `bun` for managing root-level scripts and potentially workspaces in the future.

+### Scripts

+The `scripts/` directory contains helper scripts for project maintenance and testing:

+- **merge-whitelists.mjs**: Merges multiple per-chain whitelist JSON files from an artifacts directory into a single `rpc-whitelist.json` for the server.
+Usage:
+  `bun run scripts/merge-whitelists.mjs [artifactsDir] [outputPath]`
+- **perf-test.mjs**: Benchmarks the latency and reliability of the Permit2 RPC proxy versus direct RPC calls using Puppeteer.
+Useful for performance regression testing and validation.
+- **manual-deploy.sh**: Manually deploys the server package to Deno Deploy.
+- **update-whitelist.mjs**: Updates the server's whitelist file from generated chainlist data.
+- **test-whitelist.mjs**: Tests connectivity and validity of all RPC endpoints in the whitelist.

+Other common tasks:

 - **Update Whitelist Source Data:** `bun run submodule:update` (Updates `lib/chainlist`)
 - **Generate Whitelist JSON:** `bun run chainlist:generate` (Generates JSON in